Emergence of non-Markovian Decoherent Histories in Integrable Environment: A "Tape Recorder" Model for Local Quantum Observables: Introduction

-It is clear that there are many ways to choose sets of projections whose sequences define histories satisfying the decoherence condition.
-These choices correspond to different coarse-grainings of the system.
-The standard way is to define the projections onto subspaces associated with quasiclassical or other slow, global observables containing many microstates, in analogy with equilibrium statistical mechanics \cite{Halliwell:93,Halliwell:01,GMH:QCG07}.
-For such sets the decoherent histories were exactly numerically evaluated in recent studies \cite{Strasberg:24,Wang:25}.
-The authors emphasize non-integrability as a necessary condition for the emergence of decoherent histories.
-Owing to it, the phases accumulated during the evolution of different microstates become rapidly oscillating and average out, so that the projections become decoherent and offdiagonal terms of the decoherence functional vanish.
-In the case of integrability they demonstrate a lack of convincing decoherence.
+Histories satisfying the decoherence condition can be defined by various sets of projectors, corresponding to different coarse-grainings.
+The standard way is to define histories using coarse-grained projections onto subspaces associated with slow, global observables, analogous to how coarse-grainings are introduced in equilibrium statistical mechanics \cite{Halliwell:93, Halliwell:01, GMH:QCG07}.
+Recent numerical studies employing this method \cite{Strasberg:24, Wang:25} emphasize that non-integrability is a key factor for the emergence of decoherent histories, as it leads to a statistical suppression of the off-diagonal elements of the decoherence functional, resulting from the complex interference between microstates during the evolution.
+In contrast, these studies show a lack of convincing decoherence in integrable systems.

-Thus, most of the existing constructions of decoherent histories in the literature rely either on the Markovian approximation or on non-integrability.
-Expanding on these studies and complementing the work \cite{PolAref:24}, we propose an alternative mechanism that works in the non-Markovian and integrable systems.
-Specifically, we consider decoherent histories defined with respect to a local observable (open quantum system) in an integrable non-Markovian environment.